laoguowangCP/godot-statechart-sharp/docs/manual.md

 **`void Step(StringName)`** : Make statechart run a step with given event.

-**`StatechartSnapshot Save(bool isAllStateConfiguration)`** : Save statechart.
-If `isAllStateConfiguration` is set true, it saves all states' configuration, so history info can be preserved.
+**`StatechartSnapshot Save(bool)`** : Save statechart.
+If arg1 is set true, it saves all states' configuration, so history info can be preserved.
 Else it only saves active states' configuration.
+Return [StatechartSnapshot](#statechartsnapshot) object, null if save is not successed.

-**`bool Load(StatechartSnapshot snapshot, bool isExitOnLoad, bool isEnterOnLoad)`** : Load statechart, using `StatechartSnapshot` from save process.
-If `isExitOnLoad`, active states before loading will be exit.
-If `isEnterOnLoad`, active states after loading will be entered.
+**`bool Load(StatechartSnapshot, bool, bool)`** : Load statechart.
+Arg1 is the `StatechartSnapshot` you saved.
+Arg2 is `isExitOnLoad`, if true, active states will be exit before configuration update.
+Arg3 is `isEnterOnLoad`, if true, active states will be entered after configuration update.
+Return true if load is successed.

 </br>